NKI Brain Tumor Center

 Our staff would love to assist you.

 We aim to operate malignant tumors within 14 days

-You can usually get a second opinion within three days
+You can usually get a second opinion within four days

 Why the NKI Brain Tumor Center?